magento/devdocs/guides/v2.2/config-guide/prod/prod_deploy-over-tech.md

 ## Prerequisite for your development, build, and production systems {#config-deploy-prereq}
 File permissions and ownership must be consistent across development, build, and production systems.
 To make this work, you must either:

+*   All of the following:

-*   Set up the same Magento file system owner user name on all systems _and_ make sure the web server runs as the same user on all systems
+    *   Set up the same {% glossarytooltip 5e7de323-626b-4d1b-a7e5-c8d13a92c5d3 %}Magento file system owner{% endglossarytooltip %} user name on all systems
+    *   Make sure the web server runs as the same user on all systems
+    *   Make sure the Magento file system owner is in the web server group on all systems
-*   Change permissions on each system as necessary using the following guidelines:
+*   Change Magento file system permissions and ownership on each system as necessary using the following guidelines:

     *   Development and build: [Set pre-installation ownership and permissions (two users)]({{ page.baseurl }}install-gde/prereq/file-system-perms.html#perms-private)
     *   Production: [Magento ownership and permissions in development and production]({{ page.baseurl }}config-guide/prod/prod_file-sys-perms.html)